wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    incorrectly managing DNSSEC-related resource records.
 This mismanagement triggers DNSSEC validation failures, and then causes large numbers of end users to be unable to reach a domain.
-Many end users tend interpret this as a failure of their DNS servers, and may switch to a non-validating resolver or contact their ISP to complain, rather than seeing this as a failure on the part of the domain they wanted to reach.
+Many end users tend to interpret this as a failure of their DNS servers, and may switch to a non-validating resolver or contact their ISP to complain, rather than seeing this as a failure on the part of the domain they wanted to reach.

-   In the short-term, one potential way to address this is for DNS operators to use a Negative Trust Anchor to temporarily disable DNSSEC validation for a specific misconfigured domain name.
+   In the short-term, one potential way for DNS Operators to address this is to use a Negative Trust Anchor to temporarily disable DNSSEC validation for a specific misconfigured domain name.
 This immediately restores access for end users while that domain's administrators fix their misconfiguration.
-While DNS operators likely prefer not to use this tool, during the global transition to DNSSEC it seems some tool is needed to reduce the negative impact on such operators.
+DNS Operators may prefer not to use this tool from a purist's standpoint (DNSSEC should just work.); however, during the global transition to DNSSEC, this or a similar tool is necessary to reduce the negative impact both to end users and to DNS Operators.

    A Negative Trust Anchor should be considered a transitional and temporary tactic which is not particularly scalable and should not be used in the long-term.
 Over time, however, the use of Negative Trust Anchors will become less necessary as DNSSEC-related domain administration becomes more resilient.

+2. Definition of a Negative Trust Anchor

+   Trust Anchors are defined in [RFC5914].
+A trust anchor should be used by a validating caching resolver as a starting point for building the authentication chain for a signed DNS response.
+The